nacular/doodle/docs/positioning.md

 ?> Layouts do not work with View directly because it does not expose its children. `PositionableContainer` proxies the managed View instead.

-### Constraints Based Layout
+### Doodle also offers constraint-based Layout.

-Doodle provides a useful Layout mechanism that is based on constraints.
-This covers many of the common layout use cases and is easy to use.
+This Layout uses anchor points to pin the `top`, `left`, `bottom`, `right` points of Views.
+It also allows you to specify values for `width` and `height`, This covers many of the common layout use cases and is easy to use.

 ```kotlin
 val container = Box() // a simple container